-As you can see in the first few seconds, our black and white thief was popping into the coop and stealing bantam sized eggs, carrying them out.
-The other eggs were bigger and although he managed to carry a few off, he was breaking a hole in the larger eggs and eating the contents in the nest boxes as you see during his next visits towards the end of the clip.
+As you can see in the first few seconds, our black and white thief was popping into the coop and stealing bantam sized chicken eggs, carrying them out.
+The other chicken eggs were bigger, and although he managed to carry a few off, he was breaking a hole in the larger eggs and eating the contents in the nest boxes, as you see during his next visits towards the end of the clip.

-How to stop a magpies stealing or eating eggs
+How to stop magpies stealing or eating chickens' eggs

-Firstly, the obvious solution: collect eggs regularly through the day and don’t leave eggs around outside while performing your chores (it’s easy to forget them and unintentionally attract a magpie or crow).
+Firstly, the obvious solution is to collect eggs regularly throughout the day and not leave eggs around outside while performing your chores (it’s easy to forget them and unintentionally attract a magpie or crow).

-The less eggs left lying around in nest boxes, the less there are for a magpie and if he doesn’t find eggs, he will eventually give up.
+The fewer eggs left lying around in nest boxes, the less there are for a magpie, and if he doesn’t find eggs, he will eventually give up.

 Whilst it’s not everyone’s desired method, if you can shoot a magpie, it will certainly solve the egg theft problem straight away.
-Despite their appearance of being quite a large bird, underneath their feathers, they actually have quite a small body.
+Despite their appearance of being quite a large bird, they actually have quite a small body underneath their feathers.
 An air rifle is adequate to kill them humanely.

-The choice of air rifle is outside the scope of this article but to get a humane kill, I chose a .22 Calibre legal powered air rifle that was powered by pumping it up with compressed air and use hunting pellets that I bought via Amazon.
+The choice of air rifle is outside the scope of this article, but to get a humane kill, a .22 Calibre legal powered air rifle using compressed air and hunting pellets.

 Because of their great eyesight, I leave the window open enough to shoot from.
 When the magpie turns away or goes behind a tree, you can raise the rifle, carefully pointing it out of the window but be warned, they often spot you and fly off!

-The Larsen trap is a humane trap.
+The Larsen trap is humane.
 It consists of three cages side by side.
-You place a decoy (dummy bird) and some bait (like an egg or some roadkill) in the middle cage.
+You place a decoy (dummy bird) and bait (like an egg or some roadkill) in the middle cage.
 The outer two cages have a sprung lid, propped open with a stick.
 The magpie enters the trap and lands on the stick (perch), tripping the trap.
 The lid snaps shut.